manuelstofer/pinchzoom/README.md

-# Pinchzoom.js
+# PinchZoom.js

-Pinchzoom.js is a Javascript library providing pinchzoom, double tab zoom and dragging gestures on any DOM element in multi touch enabled browsers.
+PinchZoom.js is a Javascript library providing multi touch gestures for zooming and dragging on any DOM element.

 ## Usage

+### Requirements
 Its built using Underscore.js and jQuery.
-So make sure you include those.

 ### Initialisation